devomh/comp3083_2025/lab08/content/02_Drawing_with_ipycanvas.md

 ---

-## Exercise 1: Simple House 🏠
+## Exercise 1: Simple House

 **Goal**: Draw a simple house using rectangles and a triangle.

 **Requirements**:
 - House body (rectangle)
 - Roof (triangle using path)
-- At least one door (rectangle)
+- One door on the left side (rectangle)
-- At least two windows (rectangles or circles)
+- One window on the right side (circle)
 - Use at least 4 different colors

 **Starter Code**: